dasmith/IsisWorld/README.md

 ## Starting the simulator

-If you have downloaded the binary, simply open the `isisworld` executable.
-IsisWorld will prompt you to "load a scenario".
+If you have downloaded the binary, simply open the `isisworld` executable.  *The first time you load the binary, you will incur a long wait while Panda3D fetches the latest game libraries.
+This will only happen once.*  IsisWorld will prompt you to "load a scenario".
 If you look in the `scenarios` folder, you will find some default scenarios.
 They are Python files containing a subclass of `IsisScenario` and describe how to generate the world and test for particular world states.

 If you are running the simulator from source, you first need to have installed the [Panda3D v1.7+](http://panda3d.com) SDK and configured it so that its library files are locatable from your Python's loading path.
 Then you can run the simulator: